Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 There seem to be a proportional trend.
 I would however need faster hardware to be able to generate more samples and become able to detect it.
 I opened the discussions for this repository if you feel like sharing your best settings.

+I have a feeling with my current ongoing tests that the attention heads may be the key.
+Sampling at 3072x3072 even with a wide range of different temperatures seems to give at best what things looks like when you lower the amount of attention heads.
+If this is it, resolution will not be an issue anymore.

 # Examples